-If you own a home, you need homeowner’s insurance to protect your investment.
+If you own a home, you definitely need a homeowner’s insurance policy to protect your investment.
 But many homeowners are uninformed about the types of damages that insurance will cover and are not aware of which add-ons they should purchase or how high their deductible should be.

-Homeowner’s insurance also protects the value of your personal belongings such as clothing, furniture, golf clubs, and other items inside the home.
-If your personal items are stolen or destroyed by fire, hurricane or other covered disasters, your insurance will pay to replace them.
+The homeowners insurance policy also protects the value of your personal belongings such as clothing, furniture, golf clubs, and other items inside the home.
+If your personal items are stolen or destroyed by fire, hurricane, or other covered disasters, your insurer will pay to replace them.
 Even if your personal belongings are stolen or damaged while they are not at your home—such as in a hotel room while on vacation—your homeowner’s policy will pay to replace them within limits.
 However, if you have any valuable items, you may need to modify your policy with specific add-ons or purchase a separate policy like jewelry insurance.

 3. Liability protection

 In addition to your home and its contents, your home insurance protects you if someone sues you or your family members for property damage or bodily injury.
 In such a case, your insurance company will pay your legal fees, as well as the cost of any court awards.
 If someone is injured in your home, or your dog bites your guest, your policy includes no-fault medical coverage.
 This means your insurance company will pay the person’s medical bills directly and there’s no need for them to file a liability claim against you (and lawsuits can cost a lot).

 If your home is so damaged from an insured disaster that you are unable to live there until repairs are completed, your insurance policy will pay for alternative living arrangements.
-Those expenses include hotel or rental bills, restaurant bills and other expenses, while your home is being rebuilt.
+Those expenses include rental or hotel bills, restaurant bills, and other costs, while your home is being rebuilt.
 However, before you incur any costs, you need to get approval from your insurer.